-Apache CloudStack is open-source software designed to deploy and manage large networks of virtual machines, as a highly available, highly scalable Infrastructure as a Service (IaaS) cloud computing platform.
-CloudStack is used by a number of service providers to offer public cloud services, and by many companies to provide an on-premises (private) cloud offering, or as part of a hybrid cloud solution.
+Apache CloudStack is an open-source software that can deploy and manage large networks of virtual machines as an Infrastructure as a Service (IaaS) cloud computing platform with high availability and scalability.
+CloudStack is used by many service providers to provide public cloud services and by many companies to provide private cloud services on-premises or as part of cloud computing solutions.
+With

-CloudStack currently supports the most popular hypervisors: VMware, KVM, Citrix XenServer, Xen Cloud Platform (XCP), Oracle VM server and Microsoft Hyper-V.
+A strong point of CloudStack is its compatibility with many popular hypervisors such as VMware, KVM, Citrix XenServer, Xen Cloud Platform (XCP), Oracle VM Server, and Microsoft Hyper-V.

-Users can manage their cloud with an easy to use Web interface, command line tools, and/or a full-featured RESTful API.
-In addition, CloudStack provides an API that’s compatible with AWS EC2 and S3 for organizations that wish to deploy hybrid clouds.
+Users can manage their cloud using a convenient web interface, command line tools or a complete RESTful API.
+In addition, CloudStack provides AWS EC2 and S3 compatible APIs for organizations that want to use an hybrid cloud setup.

 What is Apache CloudStack?

 Apache CloudStack is a project created by the Apache Software Foundation that provides open-source software for deploying Infrastructure as a Service (IaaS) clouds (public and private).
 The platform offers a flexible and open cloud orchestration system, ensuring reliability and enabling the delivery of private and public clouds.
 With CloudStack, users can create and manage virtualized databases, customize them according to their needs, and scale or downgrade as needed.
 The cloud orchestration platform enables users to effectively manage their cloud infrastructure, ensuring optimum performance and availability of cloud services.

 Features and Functionality